MozillaSecurity/ffpuppet/README.md

 ##### Installing minidump_stackwalk

-`minidump_stackwalk` is used to extract a crash report when the browser crashes without a debugger (GDB) or instrumentation (Valgrind/Asan).
+`minidump_stackwalk` is used to extract a crash report when the browser crashes without a debugger (GDB/Valgrind) or instrumentation (ASan).
 If desired, `minidump_stackwalk` should be installed in the users path after obtaining it from [tooltool](https://wiki.mozilla.org/ReleaseEngineering/Applications/Tooltool).
 Choose the appropriate platform from [tooltool-manifests](https://hg.mozilla.org/mozilla-central/file/tip/testing/config/tooltool-manifests) in the mozilla-central tree, then open or download `releng.manifest`.
 Either use `tooltool.py fetch -m releng.manifest` or